 - It’s better to shock your pool at night to prevent the ultraviolet rays of the sun from interacting with the chlorine.

-- Always add the chemical to the water and not the other way round.
+- Always add the chemical to the green pool water and not the other way round.

 - Turn on the filter when adding the chemicals.
 Try to pour the chemicals on top of a return line fitting so the water pressure can carry the chemicals and allow them to mix.

-- You should pour the chemicals slowly so they can dissolve into the water instead of collecting at the bottom of the pool.
+- You should pour the chemicals slowly so they can dissolve into the green pool water instead of collecting at the bottom of the pool.

 Vacuum the Dead Algae

-Once you are done shocking the pool, the chlorine will kill all the algae.
-While the filter should clean the dead algae out, just to be sure you can also manually vacuum the pool to ensure you get the perfect clean.
+Once you are done shocking the green pool water, the chlorine will kill all the algae.
+While the filter should clean the dead algae out, to be sure you can also manually vacuum the pool to ensure you get the perfect clean.
 Since you can see more clearly now, use the algae brush to brush the sides and floor of the pool again.
-Ideally, the brushing should happen before you vacuum the pool so any remaining pieces of algae can get pulled in by the vacuum.
+Ideally, the brushing should happen before you vacuum the pool, so any remaining pieces of algae can get pulled in by the vacuum.

 Check Chemical Levels Again